al2389/PostfixLiteAdmin/HOWTO.md

 	$ chmod 644 /etc/postfix/sqlite-db/vmail.sqlite3

-Now, open the location http://YourWebServer/PostfixLiteAdmin and start to use it.
+Now, open the location http://YourWebServer/PostfixLiteAdmin with your web browser and start to use it.
 Empty tables will be generated when you access the location first time.